haskel/parambag/readme.md

 ParamsBag
 ==================

-The ParamsBag component encapsulate the transfer of data into functions, hiding the standard stages of data processing: purification, filtering, transformation and validation
+ParamsBag component encapsulates transfering of data into functions and hides standard stages of data processing: purification, filtering, transformation and validation

 ## Installation
 ```bash